 - Jan.
 27: Lindsay Stubbe, team leader of the Greater Omaha Volunteer Team of Operation Underground Railroad (O.U.R.), discussed human trafficking.
 O.U.R. is a 501c3 non-profit organization whose mission is to eradicate child sex trafficking and child sexual exploitation through coordinated rescue and planned aftercare.
 Outside of volunteering, Stubbe works professionally in the hotel industry as a portfolio revenue manager for IHG Hotels & Resorts.

-To RSVP to an upcoming luncheon, complete the form below and follow the prompt to continue to the payment portion.
-Reservations are required to determine how much food to have available for our guests.
+To RSVP to an upcoming luncheon, complete the form below and follow the prompt to continue to the payment portion (note: there is currently no charge for online presentations).

 Free quarterly networking events for MBA members promote local MBA businesses by allowing them to showcase their operations to other members and potential customers.
 Individuals who attend have the opportunity to meet and network with business colleagues, discuss topics of interest and potentially create additional business opportunities.
 Networking events often include tours by the host.